-Change doesn't happen overnight.
-Such a workshop should only be seen as a small beginning in a long-term process.
-But it is important for us as development workers to work with the community members, in order to enable them to translate their hopes into actions.
+Of course, there is still much that could yet change in this community.
+The young women of 14-17, for instance, still sound as if they are likely to be fairly dependent on young men for their economic well-being, which may well bring them problems if the young men don't stick to their plans for change.
+This highlights the importance of recognising that change doesn't happen overnight and that such a workshop should only be seen as a small beginning in a long-term process of change.
+But it is important for us as development workers to grasp these ideas and work with the community members, in order to enable them to translate their hopes into actions.
 Rehearsing for reality is a great way to begin.
 Sustaining that reality is the next challenge.